a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/09. Regular Expressions - Exercise/README.txt

 This string is written in PascalCase format.
 Your task here is to split this string by every word in it.
 Print them joined by comma and space.

+07. Cut and Reverse
+The input will be a single string.
+Write a function that cuts the given string into half and reverse the two halves.
+Print each half on a separate line.